tompave/tagbox/README.md

 ###Options

-You can pass to the function an optional object with some configuration.
+You can pass the function an optional object with some configuration values.
 Here are the defaults:

 ```javascript
   $("#tag_box").tagbox({